 I was all in favor of the party, but I reasoned, that if we were going to have a private cocktail party with smuggled booze aboard an Ocean Liner, the only civilized way to serve drinks was in stemware stolen from the ship itself.
 So that evening, after our round of Martinis, John had us fill the stems with water so they would not be cleared away.
 We stepped smartly out of the dining room with our Martini stems in our hands, and this began to amass glassware.
 My cabin was deemed the official stemware repository, because I had the least luggage, and my roommate, a drag queen from San Francisco, spent the entire week stoned on hashish brownies and so was unlikely to notice.

 The last night at sea, all was in readiness.
 I had spent the entire afternoon washing stemware, which was the price one pays for glamour.
 The party had grown way too large for John and KJ's suite, so KJ booked one of the lounges.
 For a private party.
 On board a gay cruise.
 And found a passenger whom he hired to play piano.
 Throw in a few trays of appetizers, a topless girl from Scotland, and a hundred newfound friends, and our little use-up-the-booze party probably ended up costing about the same as a base Hyundai.
-But we couldn't think of anyone off hand who would be seen in one anyway.
+But everybody we knew in LA already had a car anyway.

 We abandoned the stems at the party, along with the remaining vodka.
 All that was borrowed was returned, which was of course the plan all along.
-When people asked about the cruise, we told that what a wonderful time we all had.
+When people asked about the cruise, we told them what a wonderful time we all had.
 Most of all, John loved telling the story of the Martini Party.
 "Wasn't it the most fun?", he would reflect.